singh-man/books/crackingTheCoding/19_hints.md

 - \#602.
 16.21   What the brute force really does is look for a value within B which equals a  -  target.
 How can you more quickly find this element?
 What approaches help us quickly find out if an element exists within an array?
 - \#603.
 17.26   Solution 2: Once you have a way of easily finding the documents similar to a particular document, you can go through and just compute  the similarity to those documents using a simple algorithm.
 Can you make this faster?
 Specifically, can you compute the similarity directly from the hash table?
 - \#604.
 17.10   The majority element  will not necessarily look like the majority element  at first.
 It is possible, for example, to have the majority element  appear in the first element of the array and then not appear again for the next eight elements.
 However, in those cases, the majority element  will appear later in the array (in fact, many times later on in the array).
 It's not necessarily critical to continue checking a specific instance of an element for majority status once it's already looking "unlikely".
 - \#605.
-17.7    lnstead, X, A, B, and C should map to the same instance of the set {X,  A,   B,  C}.
+17.7    Instead, X, A, B, and C should map to the same instance of the set {X,  A,   B,  C}.
 Y, D, E, and F should map to the same instance of {Y,   D,   E,   F}.
 When we set X and Y as synonyms, we can then just copy one of the sets into the other (e.g., add {Y,   D,   E, F} to {X,  A,   B,  C}).
 How else do we change the hash table?
 - \#606.
 16.21   We can use a hash table here.
 We can also try sorting.
 Both help us locate elements more quickly.
 - \#607.
 17.16   Iterative solution: If you're careful about what data you really need, you should be able to solve this in O(n)  time and O(1) additional space.
 - \#608.
 17.12   Think about it this way:  If you had methods called convertLeft and convertRight (which would convert left and right subtrees to doubly linked lists), could you put those together to convert the whole tree to a doubly linked list?